|Toughest thing at Sorainen? The Bar exam! And a couple of Summer Days parties…|

 In 2009 I received an offer that I couldn’t refuse – to become General Counsel at Eesti Energia, the Estonian state-owned energy provider with over 6000 employees.
 I held this position for six years, where my main goal was to help implement an EUR 2 billion investment programme.

 It was the day I took the bar exam, in 2009.
 It was a tough and an exciting day, which came to a good end.
-Something that I had been preparing for while working at Sorainen and especially the 3 weeks prior to the exam.
+Something that I had been preparing for while working at Sorainen and especially the three weeks prior to the exam.
 Probably one experience that I wouldn’t like to go through again, ever.

 Trustworthiness, keeping one’s promises.
 Getting to the point.
 Openness.

 There is an excellent video that I would recommend to everyone, the commencement speech given by Steve Jobs at Stanford University in 2005.
 My aim would also be to stay hungry, stay foolish.

 Just now, I am reading a great book, “Confession of the Pricing Man” by Hermann Simon.
 The author speaks from a 30-year long experience as a pricing consultant about how price affects everything.
 You can really maximize value through pricing, and you can also mess the company up completely by doing it wrong.

 People are always looking for the new and exciting.
 I think Estonia is a great place to live.
 Having travelled extensively during my years at Eesti Energia, I have really come to appreciate that.
 We have clean nature and lots of space.
 Sometimes the grass is greenest right where you are.
 Estonia is the place to be!

 I’ll be happy to come back to chat with people anytime.
 Otherwise, I think life is made up of chapters.
 My five years at Sorainen was a great chapter, because the firm gives you everything you need to become a really good lawyer.
 You just have to be a sponge and make the most out of it for yourself!